7 Ways for New Lawyers to Get First-Time Clients

 How do lawyers get new clients?
 Here are seven things you can do right now to begin that process as you enter the practice of law.

-7. Stay visible on social media.
+- Stay visible online.
 Social media is not a substitute for in-person relationship building.
 But if you build your connections on LinkedIn and post regularly, you will stay top-of-mind for the people in your network who may refer new clients to your firm.
 Focus on posting content of value.
 Comment on your connections’ posts so that you become a part of their conversations.
+You can also set up profiles on legal directories to easily increase your law firm’s visibility.

 If you wonder how to get clients for a law firm, remember building a practice is like investing in anything.
 The sooner you start investing, the sooner you will reap the rewards.
 If you get started when you are not under duress, you will find marketing and business development more enjoyable.
 And ultimately, you will build the practice that you want and enjoy.
 This is how attorneys get clients in the area they are best at and love.